 What a fascinating route this is.
 While Johannesburg is the business hub of South Africa, Cape Town is most popular with tourists, so clearly this is targeted at leisure travelers.
 There are tons of New Yorkers looking to go to South Africa, and I could see this route working very well for United.

 United Airlines partners with both South African Airways and Ethiopian Airlines, which offer one-stop service from the US to Cape Town on various routes.
 However, this is much more convenient for New Yorkers.
+For reference, the only other US airline flying nonstop to South Africa is Delta, as they operate a year-round Atlanta to Johannesburg route (as of 2021 Delta will also fly to Cape Town).

 It’s so great to see United actually try some new ultra long haul flights, rather than just sticking with safe bets.
 Their strategy seems to be working, or else they wouldn’t keep adding more flights of this length.